jaystack/corp-check-core/README.md

 # corp-check-core
-Common utils and types for corp-check
+Common utils and types for Corp-Check